miladtsx/academy-learning-agent-service/README.md

 2. Prepare a `ethereum_private_key.txt` file containing one of the private keys from `keys.json`.
 Ensure that there is no newline at the end.

-3. Deploy two [Safes on Gnosis](https://app.safe.global/welcome) (it's free) and set your agent addresses as signers.
-Set the signature threshold to 1 out of 4 for one of them and and to 3 out of 4 for the other.
-This way we can use the single-signer one for testing without running all the agents, and leave the other safe for running the whole service.

-4. Create a [Tenderly](https://tenderly.co/) account and from your dashboard create a fork of Gnosis chain (virtual testnet).
+3. Create a [Tenderly](https://tenderly.co/) account and from your dashboard create a fork of ETHEREUM chain (virtual testnet).

-5. From Tenderly, fund your agents and Safe with some xDAI and OLAS (`0xcE11e14225575945b8E6Dc0D4F2dD4C570f79d9f`).
+4. From Tenderly, fund your agents and Safe with some ETH and USDC (`0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48`).

 6. Make a copy of the env file: